apksqrd/web-image-processing/README.md

 I figured out my own hack: just make the 404.html a copy of the index.
 I made a script to automate it and can be used with `./build.sh` and you might need to do `chmod +x build.sh`.

+I got the camera working and it turns out the big problem was me not understanding futures/promises rather than the camera or the displaying.